bhlmn/google_cloud_data_engineer/README.md

 One key thing I am really curious about is showing myself (and setting an example to others) what I can accomplish with just five hours a week.
 All it takes is focussed, intentive study and a plan.
 Surely everyone has five hours a week, right?

 ## Work log
+* **March 11, 2021** - 40 minutes.
+Coursera course learning on ML on unstructured datasets and learning how to do ML on GCP in three different ways: pre-built AI services, modifying a pre-built AI with AutoML, and creating my own models with Keras or BigQuery ML.
 * **March 9, 2021** - 45 minutes.
 Worked in open weather forecasts, grabbing data from thredds and parsing it.
 * **March 8, 2021** - 1 hour.
 Coursera lab on using Dataflow to stream messages from a NY taxi Pub/Sub topic into BigQuery.
 * **March 5, 2021** - 30 minutes.
 Coursera course on data pipelines with Pub/Sub, Dataflow, and Data Studio.